elenifysikoudi/English-and-Thai-OCR-Machine-Learning-Task/README.md

     There are 4 mandatory arguments and 3 optional in the following order :
         Train language which is a string and can be English, Thai or both.
         Train font which is a string and can be normal, bold, bold_italic, italic, or all.
-        Train dpi the resolution of the image which is an integer and can be 200,300, or 400.
+        Train dpi the resolution of the image which is an integer and can be 200,300, or 400 or all.
         The last mandatory argument is the directory where the data is which I provide in the help information as well.
-        The optional arguments are useful for when the train and testing data are different.
+        The optional arguments are useful for when the train and testing data are different and the options for those are the same.
         In order to use the optional arguments they need to be called explicitly as --test_language --test_font --test_dpi and the argument of each which are the same. e.g. Same data for training and testing : python3 data_split_script.py English normal 200 /scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet